damar-wicaksono/uqtestfuns/docs/prob-input/univariate-distributions/triangular.md

 The triangular distribution is a three-parameter continuous probability distribution.
-The table below summarizes some important aspects of the uniform distributions.
+The table below summarizes some important aspects of the distribution.

 |                      |                                                                                                                                                                                                       |